yeazin/Movement-Pass-Clone/README.md

 #### Orginal Website : - [Movement Pass Bangladesh](https://movementpass.police.gov.bd/)
 ### Technology Used : -
-1. Python Web Framework Django as Backend
+1. [Django](https://www.djangoproject.com/).
+A is a high-level Web framework that encourages rapid development and clean, pragmatic design.( Used as Backend )
+2. [Datatables ](https://datatables.net/).
+An advanced Interaction controls to HTML Tables in Free and Easy way.
-2. HTML, CSS & Framework BootsTrap
+3. HTML, CSS
-3. JS
+4. JS

+###

 ### Issues & Questions
 This project is scaleble.Anyone can contribute here.Anyone can use it as it is Under __MIT License__ .<br>